p14149650/project/readme.md

 - The images had a really nice border outline applied to make the website look more appealing and liked the fact that the images rotated as you hover over them providing ease of use and interaction to the user.
-However, the images could've been improved by resizing them appropriately.
+However, the images could've been improved by resizing them appropriately so that it doesn't cut the page.

 ## look and feel

-- The subsections were really nice in the way you resize the page and it changes to a different colour when set at a certain page size.
+- The subsections were really nice in the way you resize the page and it changes to a different colour depending the specific device you want to use.
 The use of the background overlay was really good with the gate effect overlaying with the binary background image making the website more insightful and appealing.